5 real tips to stay focused at Uni - That actually work

 But here’s the good news: you're not broken — you're just living in 2025.

-If your attention span is hanging on by a thread, here are 5 actually helpful tips to get it back:
+If your attention span is hanging on by a thread, here are five genuinely useful study tips to help you get it back.

 1. Accept that you’re not a robot